Business resilience Retuning your business

 Preparation of transfer pricing documentation

-- In the selection of the tested party, the IRBM gives priority to the availability of sufficient and verifiable information on both tested party and comparables.
+- In the selection of tested party, the IRBM gives priority to the availability of sufficient and verifiable information on both tested party and comparables.
 Therefore, the tested party preferably should be a Malaysian entity.
 Should the foreign entity be used as the tested party, its financial data must be verifiable.

 Master and local file